Irish whiskey: Start of licensed distillation

 In 1608, King James I granted a licence to Sir Thomas Phillips, a landowner in County Antrim.
-It is through this licence that the Old Bushmills Distillery lays claim to being the oldest surviving grant of licence to distil in the world.
+Today Kilbeggan Distillery in Kilbeggan, County Westmeath, lays claim to the title of oldest distillery in Ireland, as the first distillery in Kilbeggan was established in 1757 (although not continuously operating since – e.g., the Kilbeggan Distillery was entirely shut down around 1917 and again between 1954 and 2007 and was "in rubble" and "totally derelict" by 1983).
+Despite this the licence was continuously paid and whiskey is currently distilled in Kilbeggan using the original 1757 licence.
+Kilbeggan also has what is believed to be the oldest operational copper pot still in the world, first used in 2007 after being "last used in the 19th century".
+However it is through the earlier 1608 licence that the Old Bushmills Distillery lays claim to being the oldest surviving grant of licence to distil in the world.
 However, the current Bushmills distillery and company was not registered to trade until 1784 and despite the promotion of the Phillips licence as its claimed founding date, the Bushmills distillery does not clearly descend from any distillery operated by Phillips through ownership or location.
-This allows the Kilbeggan Distillery in Kilbeggan, County Westmeath, to lay claim to the title of oldest distillery in Ireland, as the first distillery in Kilbeggan was established in 1757 (although not continuously operating since – e.g., the Kilbeggan Distillery was entirely shut down around 1917 and again between 1954 and 2007 and was "in rubble" and "totally derelict" by 1983).
-Kilbeggan also has what is believed to be the oldest operational copper pot still in the world, first used in 2007 after being "last used in the 19th century".

 In 1661, the Crown introduced a tax on whiskey production in Britain and Ireland.
 Therefore, in theory, all whiskey distillers in Ireland were to register and pay taxes.
 Although Crown control now extended far beyond the Pale, there is limited official record of whiskey distillation during this period.
 One reason for this is that, until 1761, registration was done on a voluntary basis.
 Therefore, as registration entailed paying a tax, it was much avoided for obvious reasons.
 Another reason is that those tasked with enforcing the law were frequently local landlords, and, if their tenants were the illicit distillers, it was not in their best interests to enforce the law.
 It is known, however, that more distillation occurred than is officially recorded, as when registration later became compulsory, several registrations detail the use of existing facilities.